About the

 Safety & Well-Being

-experience "keep me safe"
+Experience "keep me safe"

-The Safety & Well-Being construct is composed of three dimensions – minimalizing, safe travels, and reassuring.
-As travelers return to the skies, health, safety & well-being are top of mind.
-Airlines that consistently and seamlessly deliver an onboard experience where safety & well-being are clearly prioritized while still being able to connect warmly with each passenger are entering the WORLD CLASSTM threshold.
+Airlines that consistently and seamlessly deliver an onboard experience where safety & well-being are clearly prioritized while still being able to connect warmly with each passenger are entering the world class threshold.

 Exceptional performance